jaantollander/masters-thesis/content/30_background.md

 This allows programs to use different file systems in a uniform way using the operations defined by the interface.
 The interface contains the file system-specific system calls.
 We explain the most important system calls below.
-For in-depth documentation about system calls, we refer to *The Linux man-pages project* [@linuxmanpages: section 2].
+For in-depth documentation about system calls, we refer to *The Linux man-pages project* [@linuxmanpages, sec.
+2].
 We denote system calls using the syntax `systemcall()`.

 - `mknod()` creates a new file.